Slavery and Human Trafficking

 We seek to engage suppliers and customers where the relationship is based on trust, respect and transparency.
 Through our relationships and processes, we aim to drive all suppliers to meet Nissan Trading Europe Ltd.’s high expectations and standards of business practices.

 To assess our supply chain’s compliance with Corporate Social Responsibility we regularly undertake stakeholder feedback.
-One of the aims of this assessment assess how well that supplier or customer has integrated the principles of CSR into their business.
+One of the aims of this assessment is to assess how well each supplier or customer has integrated the principles of CSR into their business.

-We require suppliers and customers to comply with the applicable laws and regulations in all regions that they operate and we further encourage suppliers to establish and implement policies to ensure thorough company-wide compliance.
-Furthermore, policies forbids the use of child and/or forced labour.
-Nissan Trading Europe Ltd. also encourage suppliers and customers to promote Corporate Social Responsibility practices throughout their own supply chains.
+We require suppliers and customers to comply with the applicable laws and regulations in all regions that they operate and encourage suppliers to establish and implement policies to ensure thorough company-wide compliance.
+Furthermore, policies forbid the use of child and/or forced labour.
+Nissan Trading Europe Ltd. also encourages suppliers and customers to promote Corporate Social Responsibility practices throughout their own supply chains.

 Preventing Modern Slavery in Nissan Trading Europe

-Nissan Trading Europe Ltd.‘s Human Resources Department has in place Contracts of Employment and a Company Handbook which deals with areas such as hours of work and working conditions to protect and safeguard employees from the risk of modern slavery and human trafficking.
+The Human Resources Department has in place Contracts of Employment and a Company Handbook that deals with areas such as hours of work and working conditions to protect employees from the risk of modern slavery and human trafficking.